News

 Like many cyber security services that have gone before us, SecAlerts is a bootstrapped startup.

-We initially threw in a few hundred dollars each ($300, from memory) and are in the fortunate position of not having to put our hands in our pockets since, thanks to our global client base that includes government departments, universities and cyber insurers, which white-label SecAlerts as a preventative tool for their clients.
+We initially threw in a few hundred dollars each and are in the fortunate position of not having to put our hands in our pockets since, thanks to our global client base that includes government departments, universities and one of the world's biggest cyber insurers, Chubb, which white-labels SecAlerts as a preventative tool for its clients.

 All three co-founders remain the sole employees and still hold day jobs.
 Our clients might be scattered around the world, but we remain in Brisbane, Australia, where SecAlerts was founded.